ufal/UMR/doc/eventive-concepts.md

 [Table 5 of the
 guidelines](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-1-2-named-entities)
 would not be used as an abstract concept.~~
-**ML: Based on the provisional solution for Czech annotation: this type of even nominals not anchored in the valency lexicon?** [31.7.2023 meeting minutes](https://github.com/ufal/UMR/tree/main/doc/minutes-from-meetings))

 ~~ML: How to add event annotation to event nominals?
 Probably should be represented as some relevant verb, e.g., *válka* should be the same concept as *válčit* (which is contained in the PDT-Vallex with ACT=ARG0, ADDR=ARG1, PAT=ARG1 (ARGs according to *fight-01*)), see below for two proposed annotations (*válka mezi Indií a Pákistánem o Kašmír* *and Před 80 lety Německo přepadením Polska rozpoutalo druhou světovou válku.*).
-But there is a problem with event nominals with no clear morphological verbal counterpart ... see the discusion on *jídlo* vs. *food* above and [the UMR guidelines issue](https://github.com/umr4nlp/umr-guidelines/issues/16).~~
+But there is a problem with event nominals with no clear morphological verbal counterpart ... see the discusion on *jídlo* vs. *food* above and [the UMR guidelines issue](https://github.com/umr4nlp/umr-guidelines/issues/16).~~ -->
-**ML: Based on the provisional solution for Czech annotation: this type of even nominals not anchored in the valency lexicon?** [31.7.2023 meeting minutes](https://github.com/ufal/UMR/tree/main/doc/minutes-from-meetings))

 ```
 válka mezi Indií a Pákistánem o Kašmír "the war between India and Pakistan for Kashmir"